tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 4. Name your service **HAProxy** in the *Service Name* field.
 5. Name the *Substrate*  **HAPROXYAHV**
 6. Make sure that the Cloud is set to **Nutanix** and the OS set to **Linux**
-7. The Service should look as follows:
+7. Configure the VM as follows:

 .. code-block:: bash